venkateshakula1729/cs425-2025-/README.md

 >**Why Synchronization?:** Without synchronization, multiple threads could access and modify shared data simultaneously, leading to inconsistent states or crashes.
 This granular locking approach was chosen over a single global lock to improve concurrent performance by allowing non-conflicting operations to proceed in parallel.
 This prevents race conditions and ensures data integrity in a multi-threaded environment.

-### Buffer Size
+### Message Handling
-We set a fixed buffer size (1024 bytes) for message transmission.
-This decision balances between allowing reasonably sized messages and preventing excessive memory usage or potential buffer overflow attacks.
+We set a fixed buffer size (1MB) for message transmission.
+This decision balances between allowing reasonably sized messages and **preventing** excessive memory usage or potential **buffer overflow attacks.**

 ### Empty group handle
 We have decided to **remove** all the empty groups dynamically whenever they get created by taking inspiration from **Whatsapp**.
+Also, the server does not allow empty messages and group names.

+### Single Connection Per User
+The server enforces single connection per user.
+We have implemented a check in the authentication process prevents multiple simultaneous connections by maintaining an active_users map.

-###
+### Active users
+Chat server maintains user and group information only while active

 ###
 ## Implementation Details